dustinpfister/blog_posts/_posts/lodash_chain.md

 ## 3 - Implicit Chaining with the main lodash method \_()

-Many of the methods in lodash are properties of the underscore variable that is added to the global name space when using lodash.
-However the underscore variable is a function rather than just a plain old object, and as such it can be called and passed a value.
+Many of the methods in lodash are properties of the \_ variable that is added to the global name space when using lodash.
+However the \_ variable is a function rather than just a plain old object, and as such it can be called and passed a value.
 When using the main lodash method in place of \_.chain that is what is called Implicit chaining.
+It is more is less the same as the explicit chaining only using a method like \_.sum will result in unwrapping the wrapped value, so the \_.value method does not need to be used in such a case.

 ```js
 let arr = _([1, 2, 3, 4])